polkadot-developers/substrate-docs/content/md/en/docs/main-docs/fundamentals/blockchain-basics.md

 keywords:
 ---

-A blockchain is a decentralized ledger that records transactions in a sequence of encrypted blocks that are immutable and distributed across a network of connected computers.
+A blockchain is a decentralized ledger that records information in a sequence of blocks.
+The information contained in a block is an ordered set of instructions that might result in a change in state.

 In a blockchain network, individual computers—called nodes—communicate with each other to form a decentralized peer-to-peer (P2P) network.
 There is no central authority that controls the network and each node stores a copy of the blocks that make up the canonical chain.